readren/json-facile/README.md

 * scala.collection.{Map, SortedMap}
 * scala.collection.immutable.{Map, HashMap, SeqMap, ListMap, SortedMap, TreeMap}
 * scala.collection.mutable.{Map, HashMap, SortedMap, TreeMap}
-* JsValue

-You can add support to any other collection with a single line.
+You can add support to any other collection with a single line provided it has a factory.
 Look the "jsfacile.util.NonVariantHolderOf*" scala files to see how.

 ## Limitations

-1. The automatically derived parser of abstract types (sealed traits or abstract classes), does not support the case when two of the concrete implementations have a field with the same name but different type.
+1. The automatically derived parser of abstract data types (sealed traits or abstract classes), does not support the case when two of the concrete implementations have a field with the same name but different type.

 	```scala
 	import jsfacile.api._